 For example, Hepburn and Palache went to see The Captive, a Broadway show, together.
 The Captive was notorious for attracting young, unaccompanied female viewers because it depicted a woman trying to decide between an idyllic life and pursuing the woman she loved.
 Palache also wrote many letters about her attraction to and crushes on women – which some view as being platonic – with one of them detailing a dress she wanted to wear to impress Hepburn.
 It's unclear whether anything ever happened between the two since such things weren't openly discussed at the time, but their fondness for one another has led many to believe it was more than friendship.

-Laura Harding was one half of Hepburn's most famous same-gender relationships.
-Like all of her couplings, it's unclear whether or not it was sexual in nature.
-But Harding did publicly refer to herself as Hepburn's husband at one point, even though Hepburn was married to Ludlow Ogden Smith at the time.
-Harding was even a guest on Hepburn's honeymoon with Smith – who also brought a companion, Jack Clark – and the two remained friends and may have lived together for much of their lives.
-One biographer claims the two were involved in a long-term relationships from 1928 until Harding's death in 1994.
+Laura Harding was reportedly one half of Hepburn's most famous same-gender relationship.
+Like all of her rumored couplings, it's unclear whether it was sexual in nature.
+Harding was even a guest on Hepburn's honeymoon with her husband, Ludlow Ogden Smith – who also brought a companion, Jack Clark – and the two remained friends and may have lived together for much of their lives.